 Don't even try to understand toxic people

-Did they have a difficult childhood?
+Did they have a tough childhood?
 Perhaps something bad happened to them?
 Before you know you'll make excuses for them.
 They are hurting you.
 They are attacking you.
 They ABUSE you.

-I had a difficult childhood and an abusive father.
+I had a tough childhood and an abusive father.
 So did many of my friends, acquaintances and clients.
 But they don't

 If you are a kind person, the mindset of a toxic person is too different from yours for you to understand.
 "Why is he doing this?" - questions like this only increase your suffering.
 And even if you found an explanation (I am not saying you will).... what difference does it make?